 Are Thier Penalties for Late Enrollment in Medicare Plans in Alabama?

 After you have enrolled in Medicare in Alabama, you may decide that it will be advantageous for you to enroll in a Medigap plan.
 Since these Medicare plans in Alabama come from a private insurance company, you may compare Medicare Supplement quotes to obtain the best rates.
 The point of asking for several companies to quote their best rates is so that you will be able to compare these rates in order to find the coverage that most fits your needs.

 A beneficiary of Alabama Medicare needs to be aware that there is a Medicare Part D late enrollment penalty.
 If you are subject to this penalty, it will be added to your monthly premiums and will cause your coverage to be more expensive.

-You will be charged the Medicare Part D late enrollment penalty if do not have one of the following Medicare plans in Alabama in place for at least 63 days after your initial enrollment period has ended:
+You will be charged the Medicare Part D late enrollment penalty if do not have one of the following Medicare plans in Alabama in place for at least 63 days after your Initial Medicare Enrollment Period has ended: